 Several years ago, I was having a really rough day at the office.
 It seemed everything that could go wrong was going wrong—at the worst possible time.

 I was the CEO of Thomas Nelson then, and one of my biggest authors was threatening to leave.
 I had a major position I couldn’t seem to fill, despite numerous interviews.
-And, several of our customers were upset over what I had thought was a minor policy change.
+And several of our customers were upset over what I had thought was a minor policy change.

-About that time my colleague Mark Schoenwald sent me a wonderful quote from Max Lucado’s book, Great Day Every Day.
+About that time my colleague Mark Schoenwald sent me a quote from Max Lucado’s book, Great Day Every Day.
 Max quoted management consultant Robert Updegraff:

-Mark had no idea what kind of day I was having when he sent this, but his e-mail could not have been more timely.
+Mark had no idea what kind of day I was having when he sent this, but his email could not have been better timed.